Experienced Milwaukee Attorneys Defend Clients Charged with OWI, Crimes & Traffic Violations

 We regularly serve our clients in the following practice areas:

 - First offense OWI – Unless you had a minor passenger under the age of 16 in your vehicle or your operation caused an injury, a first offense OWI in Wisconsin will be a civil rather than criminal case.
 A conviction will result in a six- to nine-month revocation of your license, a forfeiture, an AODA assessment and compliance with the recommendation, and if your BAC was .15 or above, a one year ignition interlock device order.
-This information and more is detailed on our drunk driving penalty chart.
+This information and more is detailed on the drunk driving penalty chart on our OWI overview page.
 A conviction will remain on your DMV record for 55 years.

 - Second offense OWI — You will be charged with a second offense OWI if you had a previous conviction for OWI within 10 years.
 This charge comes with a mandatory jail sentence, license revocation of one year to 18 months, a fine, an AODA assessment and compliance with the recommendation, and a one-year to 18-month ignition interlock device order.